 Acorn lives up to its mission of creating a menu with clean flavor profiles.
 This place was practically made for paleo dieters looking for some serious quality in their food.
-Ingredients are sourced locally, so you know they’re fresh.
+And ingredients are sourced locally, so you know they’re fresh.
 The Shadyside cafe features your favorite meats cooked with an array of roots, produce, and spices.
-Charred Cauliflower, Short Rib, Rainbow Trout — are you drooling yet?
+Charred cauliflower, short rib, rainbow trout — are you drooling yet?
 We are.

-Another build-your-own-style spot that makes choosing your clean cuisine almost too easy.
-But this time we’re talking salads and stir fry, so get creative.
+Another build-your-own-style spot on East Liberty that makes choosing your clean cuisine almost too easy.
+But this time, we’re talking salads and stir-fry, so get creative.
 Sub rice for lettuce cups, load on the protein, then seal the deal with your favorite sauce or dressing.
 Want something sweet to go with the savory?
 Enjoy the natural flavor of honeygrow’s cold-pressed, no-sugar-added juice selection.

 OTB Bicycle Cafe

-This bicycle-lovin’, health-conscious cafe will quickly become a staple spot for any paleo dieters who need a little shake up in their dinner routine.
-Hit East Carson Street and check out OTB’s specialty paleo menu.
+This bicycle-lovin’, health-conscious cafe will quickly become a staple spot for any paleo dieters who needs a little shake up in their dinner routine.
+Hit East Carson St. and check out OTB’s specialty paleo menu.
 Designed with you primal eaters in mind (and with a little help from CrossFit Athletics), the menu ensures you’ll never second guess your order again.
 And the food is nothing if not creative.
-When your dairy-free pizza is baked on a chicken “crust” (yeah, you read that right), you know you’ve found yourself in whole-food heaven.
+When your dairy-free pizza is baked on a chicken “crust” (yeah, you read that right), you know you’ve found yourself in whole food heaven.